Dadar

 Dadar ([d̪aːd̪əɾ]) is a densely populated residential and shopping neighbourhood in Mumbai.
 It is also a prominent railway and bus service hub with local and national connectivity.

-Dadar holds the distinction of being Mumbai’s first planned area and it is also a hub for the city's Marathi culture.
-It includes the Dadar West area.
+It is Mumbai's first planned area and is a hub for the city's Marathi culture.

 History

 Origins

-In the 16th century, the area was known as lower Mahim as it was located on the island of Mahim, one of the Seven islands of Mumbai which, after the Bombay Island, was the most important during the whole of the Portuguese period.
-The Portuguese Franciscans built a church here in 1596 called Nossa Senhora de Salvação, which is popularly known today as Portuguese Church and is a familiar Dadar landmark.
+In the 16th century, the area was known as Lower Mahim, as it was located on the island of Mahim, one of the Seven Islands of Mumbai, which, after the Bombay Island, was the most important during the whole of the Portuguese period.
+The Portuguese Franciscans built a church here in 1596 called Nossa Senhora de Salvação, which is popularly known today as the Portuguese Church, and is a familiar Dadar landmark.

 19th and 20th century

 The Dadar-Matunga-Wadala-Sion scheme of 1899-1900 was the first planned scheme in Mumbai.
-The Bombay Improvement Trust devised the plan to relieve congestion in the centre of the town following the plague epidemics of the 1890s.
-According to the survey plan, 60,000 people were to be housed at Dadar-Matunga and an equal number in Sion-Matunga.
+The Bombay Improvement Trust devised the plan to relieve congestion in the centre of the town, following the plague epidemics of the 1890s.
+According to the survey plan, 60,000 people were to be housed at Dadar-Matunga, and an equal number in Sion-Matunga.
 85,000 people were to be accommodated in the developments in Sewri-Wadala.

-Among the institutions moved to Dadar under the City Improvement Trust (CIT) plan were Victoria Jubilee Technical Institute, now known as Veermata Jijabai Technological Institute and King George school, now known as IES' Raja Shivaji Vidyalaya (now a collection of several schools).
-The plan regulated constructions and restricted building construction to three storey high with open space between them.
+Among the institutions moved to Dadar under the City Improvement Trust (CIT) plan were Victoria Jubilee Technical Institute, now known as Veermata Jijabai Technological Institute and King George School, now known as IES' Raja Shivaji Vidyalaya (now a collection of several schools).
+The plan regulated constructions and restricted building construction to three storey high, with open space between them.

-Ramnarain Ruia College in 1937 and Ramniranjan Podar College was founded in 1939, completing Dadar’s transition from a residential area to a more diverse neighborhood.
+Ramnarain Ruia College in 1937 and Ramniranjan Podar College was founded in 1939, completing Dadar's transition from a residential area to a more diverse neighborhood.
 Both colleges are run by SP Mandali.
-Dr. Antonio Da Silva High School, founded in 1851 during the British India period, and one of Mumbai’s oldest schools, is located here.
+Dr. Antonio Da Silva High School, founded in 1851 during the British India period, and one of Mumbai's oldest schools, is located here.

 During the cotton mill era of Mumbai, some key mills like Bombay Dyeing (Spring Mills), Gold Mohur Mills, Kohinoor Mills, Ruby Mills and Tata Mills were located in Dadar.
 During the redevelopment of Mumbai mills some of these were redeveloped or went defunct.

-By 1937 Shivaji Park and the surrounding areas were developed.
+By 1937,the Shivaji Park and the surrounding areas were developed.
 The public space was to become an important stage in the political drama leading up to India's independence.
-Later political history in Mumbai also unfolded in this park.
+Later, political history in Mumbai also unfolded in this park.

-The Sharadashram society as well as a school built in 1948-50 are the biggest landmarks of Dadar.
-Sharadashram society is Asia's first registered society as well as first society in Mumbai.
+The Sharadashram society, as well as a school built in 1948-50, are the biggest landmarks of Dadar.
+Sharadashram society is Asia's first registered society as well as the first society in Mumbai.